Probate Q&A Series How do I transfer a deceased parent’s trailer title in North Carolina using a Small Estate Affidavit?

 Key Points to Remember

-• You may use the affidavit only if no formal probate petition has been filed.
+• You may use the affidavit only if no personal representative has been appointed and the statutory requirements are met.

 • Heirs share property according to intestate succession if there is no will.